Orange Rhyming Dictionary: Background

-During the early-to-mid 1990s, Jawbreaker were viewed as what Dave Clifford of SF Weekly referred to as "indie darlings" that were praised for their "headstrong resistance" against the mainstream music industry.
+During the early-to-mid 1990s, Dave Clifford of SF Weekly referred to Jawbreaker as "indie darlings" that were praised for their "headstrong resistance" against the mainstream music industry.
 The group signed to major label DGC Records, which brought them vitriol from their friends.
 Due to a lack of success from radio stations and MTV disregarding their final album Dear You in 1995, the band broke up shortly after playing their final show in May 1996.
 Frontman Blake Schwarzenbach briefly played drums in Moons, before moving from San Francisco to New York City.
 Schwarzenbach felt that the constant traveling from town to town when touring convinced him to live in New York City and find a job for some stability.
 He settled into an apartment in Brooklyn; that same day, Schwarzenbach met bassist/vocalist Jeremy Chatelain.
 He was a friend of Schwarzenbach's girlfriend, and had previously met him while living on the West Coast.

 Chatelain's band Handsome was recording a major label debut at the time.
 The duo quickly became friends and planned to meet up later in the year; Schwarzenbach spent the next few months recording demos.
 With no intention of playing in a band again, Schwarzenbach spent 1997 writing for Spin, GameSpot and travel magazines, and spent some time as a receptionist for publication.
 Sometime after, he started playing with synthesizers and samplers, taping some songs on a TASCAM four-track recorder.
 Chatelain, with Handsome now broken up, heard Schwarzenbach's demos, and attempted to talk him into playing music again.
 Chatelain, who was aware that Texas Is the Reason had broken up, brought drummer Chris Daly in to replace the drum machine parts on Schwarzenbach's demos.